TOM-BadEN/AutoKeyLoop/README.md

 - I used AI to translate the English language file
 - I don't understand other languages, and AI is even worse at it
 - You can refer to en.json to add support for other languages
+- **Due to the limited horizontal space of the overlay UI, the available area for displaying text is very constrained.**
+- **The UI of this project was originally designed based on Chinese, which has a relatively high information density.**
+- **In addition, as the software provides a large number of features, the overall UI layout is quite compact.**
+- **As a result, when translating into other languages, the text length may increase significantly and may be truncated in some parts of the interface.**
+- **While preserving the original meaning, we kindly ask you to keep the translations as concise as possible to fit the existing UI layout.**
+- **Thank you for your understanding and support.**

 ```
 SUPPORTED LANGUAGES: